 So happy to have found a quick and easy method for preparing a small batch of jam.
 As summer comes to an end this is a great method to preserve the sweet summer’s bounty.
 Great on toast, strawberry quinoa breakfast bowl or with ice cream.

 Strawberries - fresh berries are perfect but you can also use frozen.
-You will need 1 pound (1 grocery store clamshell) You will need to cook it longer because of the extra moisture.
+You will need 1 pound (1 grocery store clamshell) of fresh strawberries.
+If using frozen you will need to cook it longer because of the extra moisture.

 Vegan Sugar - granulated sugar isn't naturally white on its own; oftentimes, the refining process of sugar involves the use of bone char to achieve a white color.
 Sugar that comes from sugar beets is considered vegan; the process does not involve bone char resulting in a light brown color.

 Pectin - is plant-based and suitable for vegan.
 Most pectin is made from apples or citrus fruits.

 Fresh Lemon Juice - adds a tangy flavor but is also there to help the jam set.
 You can actually leave the pectin out and the jam will still set nicely because of the lemon juice.